The Sin That Cannot Be Forgiven

 Jesus was asked if He was the Messiah.
 He claimed that He was.
 He said they would see Him—the Son of Man—seated at the right hand of God and coming on the clouds of heaven (Matthew 26:64).

 When Caiaphas heard these words, he stood up, tore his robes, and proclaimed that Jesus had committed blasphemy by claiming to be the Son of God.
 The truth was, Caiaphas—and all the religious leaders with him—were the ones who had committed blasphemy, not Jesus.
-And, their blasphemous act classified was the “unpardonable” kind.
+And, their blasphemous act was the “unpardonable” kind.

 How so, you ask?